-- The reliability and adequacy of the technical provisions; - The quality of data; - The appropriateness of methodologies, models and assumptions; - An opinion on AMF's underwriting policy; - An opinion on AMF's reinsurance arrangements.
+- The reliability and adequacy of the technical provisions; - The quality of data: - The appropriateness of methodologies, models and assumptions; - An opinion on AMF's underwriting policy; - An opinion on AMF's reinsurance arrangements. - An opinion on the range of risks and scenarios considered in the ORSA, the appropriateness of financial projections included in the ORSA.

-The Actuarial Function Report is also communicated to the Group Head of Actuarial Function.
+The Actuarial Function Report is also communicated to AXA Group Head of Actuarial Function.